 Island Communities are unique, and an endangered species.
 What draws people to live on and visit these special places?

 Some say they are drawn to the sense of community, the slower pace, the beauty of the natural environment, tradition, or the collection of unique personalities.
 Whatever the attraction, communities like this are an essential part of American culture, and must be preserved.

 Our Mission is community revitalization through the responsible promotion and use of Ocracoke’s assets, whereby the needs of the community – educational, economic, social, and infrastructure – are supported through direct funding, fiscal sponsorship or technical assistance.

-Main Board – OFI has an active Board of Directors, all are volunteers.
-Meetings are held twice a month.
+OFI has an active Board of Directors, all are volunteers.
+Meetings are held at least monthly.
 Directors who are asked to serve are chosen based on the following criteria:

 Scott Bradley, President

 Al Scarbourough, Secretary

 Ellen Gaskill, Treasurer

 Gene Ballance, Director

 Claire Senseney, Director